conclude-app/apps/README.md

 # Conclude Apps

-This directory contains the app blueprints provided by Conclude.
+This directory contains the Slack app blueprints provided by Conclude.
 These apps can be used as-is, or customized for your team.

+Prerequisites:
+- You'll need to make sure your team has installed Conclude.
+Try the `/c help` command to verify that Conclude has been installed.
+- To install Conclude, go to https://conclude.app and click [Sign In](https://conclude.app/signin).

 To install an app in your Slack team.
-- Add Conclude to your team by going to https://conclude.app and click [Sign In](https://conclude.app/signin).
 - In Slack, type the command `/c app install`, or install from Conclude Home > Apps.
-- Alternatively you can install from the Apps page https://conclude.app/apps
+- Alternatively you can install from the Apps page of the Conclude web app: https://conclude.app/apps